What Every Man Should Know About Feminist Issues

 Objectify yourself

 As adults, they objectify men as success objects.
-The means for impressing other women.
+They are the means for impressing other women.
 (Women Vs. Women, Tara Roth Madden, p 155) Effectively, they use men to tell one another, "Here is my man: with him, I buy cars, clothes, entertainment, vacations, trips to the beauty parlor and, if I'm so inclined, motherhood or early retirement."
 The consequences of this are devastating:

 Most women know most men see them as sex objects, and most women agree this is bad.
 But when confronted with how they objectify men, they deny it, pointing to surveys that prove they value a good sense of humor above money, and sensitivity and kindness above power.